lineality/cs-computer-science-curriculum/README.md

 - Networks (setting up HTTPS, remote SSH)
 - Security (passwords, encryption, social engineering, etc.)

+# Code & Communication
+####"How to write code?
+Communication with people is the most important thing." ~ Brian Doyle
+- Verbal Practice (explain your code to your friends, pets, or plants)
+- Explaining to others is part of understanding for yourself.
+- Documentation in Code
+- Naming Variables
+- Readable vs. Terse

 # Other Areas:
 - Networks
 - Security